Acidburn0zzz/Online-Privacy-Test-Resource-List/README.md

 * OpenSSL fixed (heartbleed,...)
 * Tor (several fingerprint methods are still possible, it's on the todo and will be fixed soon (?))
 * Java/Adobe Flash, both are dead and replaced by HTML5 (which has it's own weaknesses)
-* HTML5 several stuff like Canvas, Font, ... (will never be fixed, you have to use  in order to spoof such data)
+* HTML5 which includes stuff like Canvas, Fonts & more (will never be fixed, you have to use  in order to spoof such data)
 * Cookies in general are not fixable since your visited page may need it, Amazon for shopping as an example (addons/filter-lists may help to whitelist).
 But you can disable the cookie collection and work instead with a whitelist, every Browser does support this.
+Some pages like [Facebook already started to track user via first-party cookies](https://marketingland.com/facebook-to-release-first-party-pixel-for-ads-web-analytics-from-browsers-like-safari-249478).
 * CPU & Mouse wheel fingerprinting which needs to be fixed also within the OS (this is a wontfix!)
 * Network layer based leaks like MAC address leakage.
 Disabling/blocking IPv6, if not necessary/needed is enough.
 See [RFC 3041](https://tools.ietf.org/html/rfc3041).
 * WebRTC since Chrome 48+ and Firefox 42+, both getting an new menu to allow it per-page (whitelist).
 There exist also for both several addons, workarounds to compile it without WebRTC support).
 [Unofficial Chromium builds](http://chromium.woolyss.com) also come without WebRTC or sync.